dracos/bach.js/README.md

 * `bach.play(data)` – data is an array of lines, see below for file format.
 Scans and also plays the music.
 * `bach.stop()` – stops playback if playing.

-Below is the original help extracted from the StrongHelp file.
+Below is the original help extracted from the StrongHelp file, updated with more information.

 ---